 Establish a Strategy to Manage Your Online Presence

-When you know what you want to achieve and with who, you need to make a plan and then execute.
+When you know what you want to achieve and with whom, you need to make a plan and then execute.
 Companies, especially small businesses fail when they don’t follow through and follow up.
 If you have a team, delegate the key player on your team to own the initiative.
 Be precise with their responsibility and goals.
 Tie their goals to the company’s goals.

-Create a content calendar and decide on your posting frequency.
+Create a social media calendar and decide on your posting frequency.
 Add value with the content you will create and then don’t waver on consistency.
-The content calendar should lay out who your target audience is and what topics you’re interested in.
-Also, it should present what kind of content you need to create or curate as well as your existing content.
+The content calendar should lay out who your target audience is and what topics they are interested in.
+Also, your social media plan should present what kind of content you need to create or curate as well as your existing content.

 And you need to have a plan for content creation.
 The engagement and online presence depend on the needs and interests of your target audience.
 It’s what determines the type of material you should be publishing or sharing.
-But to effectively manage the online presence, you need a plan that you can stick to.
-Regardless of who your audience is, you should always aim to post relevant and high-quality content, as well as optimize images, video, and other visuals.
+But to have and manage a strong online presence, you need a plan that you can stick to.
+Regardless of who your audience is, it would be best if you always aimed to post relevant and high-quality content and optimize images, videos, and other visuals.